-Whether you wear your rings on the same hand or on a different one is not a decision that you should make lightly.
+Whether you wear your rings on the same hand and wear rings on all fingers or on a different one is not a decision that you should make lightly.
 This is because a ring's design can have a great deal of significance.
 In fact, there are many people who have different ring designs for different occasions.

-Whether you wear a ring on your right or left hand, it has a very special meaning.
+Whether you wear a ring on your right or left hand, it has a very special meaning, there's no rule for number of rings on your hands.
 In addition to its obvious function as a jewelry object, it can also be used to convey messages, demonstrate fortitude, or to promote ideas.
 It can also act as a reminder of your powers, or an affirmation of your commitment to your partner.

 While the thumb is usually associated with self-assertion and willpower, it is also used for pointing.
 The thumb is also used for typing on a computer.